stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 ### Exchanging API Keys for OAuth 2.0 Tokens

+In the section above, we show how to perform Basic authentication on a request.
+Basic authentication is common in the market, but there are more secure methods for securing your API.
+This is one of benefit of OAuth.
+Instead of passing base64 encoded API keys over the wire, you can exchange an API Key Id and Secret for an Access Token, and use the Access Token as a Bearer Token to authentication for a protected API or resource.

-Stormpath SDK will enable your API to support OAuth 2.0 Bearer Tokens as a means of authentication.
+Stormpath SDK has all the tools needed to enable your API to support OAuth 2.0 Bearer Tokens as a means of authentication.
 Stormpath explicitly supports OAuth 2.0 client credential grant type.
 This workflow is represented as:

      +---------+                                  +---------------+
      |         |                                  |               |